CatalogueOfLife/general/docs/ASSEMBLY.md

 When released a new immutable dataset is created which will feed the public portal and the last release will be archived as a regular dataset which can be accessed.

-# Assembling the Provisional Catalogue
+# Assembling the Extended Catalogue
-Assembling a Provisional Catalogue of Life (pCat) with a much broader names base is done by merging many overlapping datasets onto the scrutinized catalogue.
+Assembling an Extended Catalogue of Life (eCat) with a much broader names base is done by merging many overlapping datasets onto the scrutinized catalogue.

 ## Names Index